How Keep Your Pet Safe During a Hurricane—And Make Sure You’re Prepared

 Gillespie advises adding general hurricane emergency supplies, such as an instant cold pack, disposable gloves, resealable plastic bags, and a flashlight with extra batteries.

-One component of the go-bag should be instructions and information for a caretaker in case you become injured or your pet is separated from you.
+One component of the go-bag should be information and instructions for a caretaker in case you become injured or your pet is separated from you.
 “In a Ziploc bag, place a picture of your pet and an information sheet all about them and their care, feeding instructions, allergies, medications,” Gillespie says.
 “Include your contact information and 2-3 emergency contacts.
 Include a copy of their vaccinations and their veterinarian's information.
 Remember, if you don’t have phones or power, their facility may not either.”

 Prepare a pet first-aid kit